 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”Romans 8:28 (NIV)

 Also, remember that sometimes you may have to intentionally set yourself back to get to a higher level.
-From this day forward, I hope you view setbacks differently and intentional or not, trust that God will work them out for your good!
+From this day forward, I hope you view setbacks differently and whether intentional or not, trust that God will work them out for your good!